rhemanth832/Discord_Clone/README.md

 - Frontend: HTML, CSS, JavaScript
 - Backend: Django and Django ORM

-How to Run the Project Locally:
+How to Run the Project Locally
 -------------------------------

+Follow these steps to set up and run the Django project on your local machine:

-1. Create a virtual environment:
+1. Create and activate a virtual environment:

    python -m venv venv
-   source venv/bin/activate      # On Windows: venv\Scripts\activate
+   On Windows: venv\Scripts\activate
+   On macOS/Linux: source venv/bin/activate

+2. Install Django:

+   pip install django

-2. Install dependencies:
+3. Install required dependencies:

-   pip install -r requirements.txt
+   pip install -r requirements.txt pip install django-heroku pip install djangorestframework pip install Pillow

-3. Apply database migrations:
+4. Apply database migrations:

-   python manage.py makemigrations
    python manage.py migrate

-4. Start the development server:
+5. Start the development server:

    python manage.py runserver

-5. Open your browser and go to:
+6. Open your browser and go to:

    http://127.0.0.1:8000/ to view the app.